-- 62. Defendants hold the Preview Events in hotel ballrooms across the country.
-The Preview Events typically last approximately ninety minutes to two hours and start with motivational videos. - 63.
-The speakers typically ask at the beginning of the Preview Events how many attendees are new or just getting started in real estate investing.
-The vast majority typically do not have experience in real estate investing. - 64.
-The speakers do not provide consumers with any substantive training or access to funding or discounted properties at the Preview Events. - 65.
-Instead, Defendants use the Preview Events to convince consumers to enroll in their three-day paid Workshop.
-Defendants' speakers typically tell the attendees that there is not enough time at the Preview Event to go into adequate detail to teach the attendees how to do actual real estate deals, but the company offers three-day hands-on training that can be tailored or customized to each individual's needs and goals. - 66.
-During the course of the Preview Events, Defendants typically portray themselves as a "private funding partner" for consumers where they both profit together from the real estate deals the consumers do.
-In doing so, Defendants represent that their interests align with the consumers in order to develop the consumers' trust and reinforce the representations about the nature of the services consumers will receive if they sign up for the Workshop.
+64. The Nudge Defendants hold the Preview Events in hotel ballrooms across the country.
+The Preview Events typically last approximately ninety minutes to two hours and start with motivational videos.

+65. The speakers typically ask at the beginning of the Preview Events how many attendees are new or just getting started in real estate investing.
+The vast majority typically do not have experience in real estate investing.

+66. The speakers do not provide consumers with any substantive training or access to funding or discounted properties at the Preview Events.

+67. Instead, the Nudge Defendants use the Preview Events to convince consumers to enroll in their three-day paid Workshop.
+The Nudge Defendants' speakers typically tell the attendees that there is not enough time at the Preview Event to go into adequate detail to teach the attendees how to do actual real estate deals, but the company offers three-day hands-on training that can be tailored or customized to each individual's needs and goals.

+68. During the course of the Preview Events, the Nudge Defendants typically portray themselves as a "private funding partner" for consumers where they both profit together from the real estate deals the consumers do.
+In doing so, the Nudge Defendants represent that their interests align with the consumers in order to develop the consumers' trust and reinforce the representations about the nature of the services consumers will receive if they sign up for the Workshop.
 As detailed below, these representations are false.

-Misrepresentations about the Nature of the Services Included in the Workshop services they offer if consumers enroll in the Workshop.
+Misrepresentations about the Nature of the Services Included in the Workshop of the services they offer if consumers enroll in the Workshop.

-67. In numerous instances, Defendants mislead consumers about the nature of the
+69. In numerous instances, the Nudge Defendants mislead consumers about the nature